 In addition, you have to learn to read labels, and really understand what you are taking, especially in supplement form.

-If you are concerned about autism, and think that your family may have the MTHFR gene mutation (common in families with autism), you may want to switch to a more easily absorbed pre-metabolized form of both folate and B12.
+The MTHFR/autism link is common (but not in all cases of autism.)
+If you are concerned about autism, and think that your family may have the MTHFR gene mutation you want to switch to a more easily absorbed form of both B9 (folate) and B12.

 You also will want to avoid fortified foods and most vitamins.
 Foods to avoid include cereals, flours, and some juices.
-People with MTHFR cannot process synthetic folic acid well, or at all, and it messes up the whole vitamin metabolic process when we are ingesting similar versions of a needed vitamin that we cannot use.
+People with MTHFR cannot process the form folic acid well, or at all.
+Not being able to process folic acid messes up the metabolic process when we are ingesting similar versions of a needed vitamin that we cannot use.

-I have talked to lots of moms who have children with special needs and/or autism who have seen drastic improvements when they (the moms) take methyl folate, and when they give it to their children.
-It’s a needed vitamin, and your body may well be starved for it.
+I have talked to lots of moms who have children with special needs and/or autism who have seen drastic improvements when they (the moms) take methyl folate.
+They also see major improvements giving it to the other members of their family.
+B9/folate is a needed vitamin, and your body may well be starved for it.

 Note, I do not take their recommended doses of vitamins.
 I recommend starting at the recommended dose, and then cutting by half every couple days.
 We don’t even take them every day any more, just one chewable twice a week or so.